plausible/website/_posts/2021-10-20-how-we-bootstrapped-our-open-source-google-analytics-alternative-to-500k-arr.md

 ## We do more with less

 Another great benefit of being bootstrapped is that it forces us to be resourceful.
 We do more with less.
-Money was tight, resources were tight, time was short.
+Money was tight, resources were limited, time was short.
 These are the constraints that venture-funded companies don't have so they never learn how to be resourceful and how to use situations like these to their advantage.

 Resourcefulness is an advantage to us.
 We manage our server infrastructure, we do our own marketing without paying experts or influencers and we speak to the customers and respond to customer enquiries ourselves.

+Today we're running a business with almost 5,000 paying subscribers.
+We accomplished all of this with two full-time co-founders and one part-time employee that we recently hired to mainly help us with [customer support](https://plausible.io/blog/scaling-customer-support).

 [My co-founder Uku](https://twitter.com/ukutaht) started Plausible as a solo founder and about a year and a half into the project, I joined as a co-founder to focus on the marketing side of things.
 [This chart](https://microfounder.com/blog/cofounder-in-marketing) tells our progress well:

 ![You may need a cofounder](/uploads/marketing-cofounder.png)

-Today we're running a business with almost 5,000 paying subscribers.
-We accomplished all of this with two full-time co-founders and one part-time employee that we recently hired to mainly help us with [customer support](https://plausible.io/blog/scaling-customer-support).

 We are grateful that in a market with hundreds of options including the dominant player Google Analytics that provides web analytics for "free", we were able to carve out a bit of a space in our own niche.